waynewalls/jquery.servercomm/readme.md

 ## serverComm OPTIONS (type) [ default value ] ##

-`// serverComm options default values are available in $serverComm.optionDefaults`
+`// serverComm options default values are available in $.serverComm.optionDefaults`

 `$.serverComm.options.url (string) [ empty string ]`
 The URL to assign to the $.ajax() URL property